100% of our faculty published at least 1 peer- reviewed book or paper during 2010-11.

 Q: Why does the program require a study abroad experience?

-A: The goal of this required study abroad experience is to build students’ range of skills in relation to global health through first-hand experiences that are managed by ASU faculty.
+A: This degree is one of the only pre-medical degrees that does not charge a program fee in addition to your tuition.
+However, students are required to participate in an approved global health study abroad program to fulfill partial degree requirements.
+The goal of this required study abroad experience is to build students’ range of skills in relation to global health through first-hand experiences that are managed by ASU faculty.
 These experiences include exposure to health challenges and health systems in other countries, and most also integrate students to faculty research in non-U.S. settings and emphasize teamwork and collaborative skills.
 The study abroad experience is also a necessary preparation for the students' capstone projects.
 We expect students to participate in the faculty-led programs we specifically design for students in this major because they are designed to use specific case studies to integrate learning across the broader degree curriculum.
 However, another important aspect of the study abroad experiences is the opportunity to develop closer relationships with ASU global health faculty, graduate students and other students in the major/minor.
 These networks are extremely important as students plan to enter graduate school or careers.
 This is one reason we recommend that students take the study abroad program in their junior year, or as soon as possible.

 Q: What study abroad programs are available for this major/minor?